Box Hill railway station, Wellington

 Box Hill railway station is one of eight stations on the Johnsonville Branch, a commuter branch railway north of Wellington in New Zealand's North Island.
-It serves the suburbs of Khandallah and Te Kainga.
+It serves the suburb of Khandallah.
 It is the only station on the line to be set below street level, and one of four on the line which is on a curve.
 The station is usually called Box Hill, but was signed by Tranz Metro as Boxhill on their platform signage.

 Electric multiple unit trains are operated under the Metlink brand through this station in both directions to Johnsonville (to the north) and Wellington (to the south).

 History

 Box Hill opened in 1956 as one of the more recent stations on the Johnsonville Branch line in an area where the railway runs roughly parallel to the street named "Box Hill" in the area formerly known as "Sentry-box Hill".

 As part of the Johnsonville line upgrade in 2009–10, plans envisaged the Box Hill Station closing for about two months from 3 May 2010 for the resurfacing of the station platform and its extension to the south.